aosabook/500lines/search-engine/README.md

 since it should take perhaps 200ms, though far from ideal.

-There's a chunk size tradeoff: smaller chunks mean more filesystem overhead, worse compression, and a larger skip file, while larger chunks waste more time decompressing and parsing postings for terms before the one we're looking for.
+There’s a chunk size tradeoff: smaller chunks mean more filesystem overhead, worse compression, and a larger skip file, while larger chunks waste more time decompressing and parsing postings for terms before the one we’re looking for.
 4096 postings decompress in about 27ms on my netbook, which is only about a factor of 3 slower than spinning-rust seek times, but achieve most of the compression available from gzip.